zalyoung/gitlab-handbook/content/handbook/tools-and-tips/other-apps.md

 [Loom (Free)](https://www.useloom.com/) is a handy Chrome plugin tool for video walkthroughs.
 Nice tool for demo recordings and internal/external documentation.
 Note, Loom videos are public by default - ensure you are not exposing data that should remain private.
 GitLab does have a Loom workspace, for a license please follow the instructions on the [tech stack page](/handbook/business-technology/tech-stack/)

 ## Language and translation

 ### DeepL

 The GitLab handbook and most other content is written in English.
 Even if a non-native speaker's English is pretty good there might be times when the content is too sophisticated and a translation is welcome.
 Avoiding tedious copy and paste into another browser tab or app can easily be achieved by using the [DeepL translator](https://www.deepl.com/).
 DeepL is available as a Web site but also as a Mac app for free.
 Using a shortcut on MacOS takes selected text from the handbook right into the app and starts translating.
 Linux users can only use a Chrome extension and right-click to open another tab for the Web version.

+## Screenshare

+### OBS to partially share a window

+If you are in a situation where you want to share only parts of your screen to another one (f.e you are at a customer on-site and still want to take notes without sharing them as well) you can OBS to do that.
+In some scenarios extending is not the best solution because it can be tough to navigate the demo while sitting in front of the projector, so mirroring is often easier.

+1. Under MacOs display settings, choose Extend screen rather than Mirror
+2. Create a new scene in OBS
+3. Add the screen capture as a source for that scene
+4. Select the window you want to share
+5. Right click on the preview
+6. Select "Fullscreen projector preview" and select the screen you want to mirror to
+7. Voilá - only the selected window will be mirrored to the other screen
+8. The preview will run in a new window and you can close this window if you don't need it anymore

+### Google Slides

+If you want to have your presenter notes on your display and only share the slides to the audience, open your presentation from the Chrome window of your main display.
+Make sure your display settings are set to Extend rather than mirror.
+In the top menu of Google Slides select the arrow next to Slideshow and open the "Presentation display options".
+Check "Presenter View" and "Fullscreen".
+Under "Display slideshow on" select the display you want the slideshow to appear on.
+Click "Start slideshow" and everything will be set up automatically.